Mission Statement

 This next year, we hope to address issues of erosion, fencing (the iconic serpentine wall is deteriorating at a fast pace) and replanting several gardens.
 Old buildings and old gardens constantly cry out for help!

-We need your help as a Friend of Hopelands and Rye Patch, a nonprofit organization formed in 1973.
+We need your help as a Friend of Hopelands and Rye Patch, a nonprofit organization formed in 1971.
 We collaborate with the City to preserve, maintain and develop these properties by raising awareness and money to help with the costs.
 To meet gardeners, ecologists, historians, educators, and more interesting people, please click DONATE.
-If you would like to receive our quarterly Newsletter (Hopelands Happenings), please email info@hopelandsgardens.com
+If you would like to receive our quarterly Newsletter (Hopelands Happenings), please SUBSCRIBE.

 I hope to hear from you or see you on a walk through our Gardens soon.